Austin Commercial Flat Roofing

 Why for Austin

-For roofs with membrane in sound condition but nearing warranty end.
-Coating can extend roof life 10-15 years at 30-50% of replacement cost.
-Increasingly popular as a sustainable option.
+For existing roofs with membrane in sound condition but worn surface.
+Coatings can extend roof life 10-15 years at 30-50% of replacement cost.
+Silicone coatings handle ponding water better than most alternatives.
+Increasingly popular as a sustainable option—keeps existing roof out of landfill.

 Best For

-Existing roofs with no active leaks, intact membrane, and good drainage
+Existing roofs with no active leaks, intact membrane, good drainage, and owners wanting to extend life rather than replace

 Considerations